Show Story

 The proposal Martin didn't see coming isn't an accident of probability.
 It's the outcome you get when you consistently build a show that makes real things possible.

-Vita and Ramon in DC.
+Vita and Ramon in Miami.
 Eight guys rushing the stage in Houston.
-Sam and Natalie's engagement in Miami.
+Sam and Natalie's engagement.
 These aren't random.
 They're what happens when you create enough of the right conditions, enough times, that life starts finding its way into the room.

 The show is the container.
 The real stuff is what you catch.